Disney World Ending Magical Express Airport Shuttle

 All of this is still top of mind for many Walt Disney World vacation planners, which is clear to us based on the number of questions we receive asking when the Disney Dining Plan, FastPass+, Extra Magic Hours, etc. will be brought back.
 In most cases, our expectation is that Walt Disney World will restore these things this spring and summer.

 When it comes to resuming normalcy at Walt Disney World, it’s clear that this won’t be a simple matter of reverting to the status quo, pre-March of last year.
 Instead, Walt Disney World will use this period of abnormal to retire and transition away from various offerings to new things, and offer a “soft reset” on the guest experience.
-We now have our next glimpse of what that means for later in 2021 and 2022…
+We now have our next glimpse of what that means for later in 2022…

 Walt Disney World will end the Disney’s Magical Express service for airport transportation starting with arrivals on January 1, 2022.
 Disney has attributed this to the expansion of options for guests, including the rise of Uber and Lyft.
 “Vacationers have more options to choose from than ever for transportation, including ride-share services that save time and offer more flexibility to go where they want, when they want.”